 The scanner you use to digitize documents and photographs can also transfer your slides into digital images.
 This method produces only medium-quality images because the small size of slides creates images of lower resolution.
 This method allows you to convert slides to photos without purchasing any other equipment, though.

-Use a digital image converter
+Use a digital image converting device

 For images of the highest quality, using a digital image converter to transfer slides to digital photographs really should be the preferred option.
 These specialized scanners take photographs of your slides with high-resolution cameras and allow you to work through boxes of slides in much less time than you would have to spend using other methods.

-The top digital image converters, such as the Wolverine Titan 8-in-1, can do the job in next to no time.
+The top digital image converters, such as the Wolverine Titan 8-in-1 (opens in new tab), can do the job in next to no time.
 They will also allow you to fine tune your images, perhaps if you might need to brighten the final images or apply minor color corrections.

 Photograph your slides